onap/vnfrqts-requirements/docs/Chapter5.rst

 can be gotten in the charter 5.5.
 The interface of SVNFM is provided by the VNF vendor self.

-e.
+d.
 Create SVNFM Adaptor Mircoservice
 =======================================

 Some vnfs are managed by special vnfm, before add svnfm to openo, a